 Other defenses may include questioning the legality of an arrest or search, and entrapment.

 In the District of Columbia and Maryland, the criminal defense law firm of Lotze Mosley, LLP has a combined experience of 25 years, focusing on criminal defenses against a wide range of crimes such as fraud, gun crimes, sex crimes, violent crimes, domestic violence, theft, and embezzlement.
-We also handle criminal defense of persons charged with traffic offenses (DUI).
+We also handle the criminal defense of persons charged with traffic offenses (DUI).